 The Bodhisatta was once a king, and he ruled righteously.
-He used to play dice with his chaplain and his infallible good luck mantra was, “‘Tis nature’s law that rivers wind, and trees grow of wood by law of kind; And given opportunity, all women work iniquity.”
-Tired of always losing money to the Bodhisatta, the chaplain devised a plan to extinguish the mantra, after which he believed he would win games and get rich.
+He used to play dice with his chaplain, whose infallible good luck mantra was, “It’s nature’s law that rivers wind, and trees grow of wood by law of kind; And given opportunity, all women work iniquity.”
+Tired of constantly losing money to the Bodhisatta, the chaplain devised a plan to extinguish the mantra so he could win games and get rich.
 He found a poor pregnant woman and, divining that she was carrying a girl, paid to take the child after she was born.
 He kept this girl confined to his palace under lock and key and had her raised entirely by women, never letting her even see a man other than himself.
 And when she came of age, he married her.

-The attendant returned with so many flowers and perfumes that the wife asked what she had done to please her husband.
-Her attendant explained that she was not spending more money, she was now getting things from her son, not the regular shop.
-After a few days the scamp feigned illness.
+After a few days, the scamp feigned illness.
 When the attendant came to see him, he told her that because the chaplain’s wife was reportedly so beautiful he had fallen madly in love with her; and if he could not have her, he would die of a broken heart.
 The attendant said she would try to arrange it.

-When she told the wife about her son’s infatuation, she agreed to meet him if the attendant could smuggle him into her room.
-From this point on, the attendant pretended to be clumsy when she returned to the palace, spilling dust on the guards who searched everything brought in and out.
-The guards grew tired of her “accidents” and eventually they all stopped inspecting her baskets.
-So she had the scamp hide in a flower basket and carried him up to the young wife.
-She was glad for the company and they fell for each other right away.
+When the attendant told the chaplain’s wife about her son’s infatuation, she agreed to meet him if he could be smuggled into her room.
+From this point on, the attendant pretended to be clumsy when she returned to the palace, spilling dust on the guards when they searched her.
+The guards grew tired of her “accidents,” and eventually they all stopped inspecting her baskets.
+Then she had the scamp hide in a flower basket and she carried him up to the young wife.
+She was glad for the company, and they fell for each other right away.
 He stayed for several days, hiding when the chaplain was at home.

-Soon after, the Bodhisatta took another game of dice with the chaplain.
-This time, when he added his, “Except for my girl,” the chaplain lost.
-Then the Bodhisatta mocked his chaplain for believing that any woman could be trusted to be faithful to just one man and told him about the scamp and what had really happened when he was blindfolded.
+The next time the chaplain took a game of dice with the Bodhisatta and added his, “Except for my girl,” he lost.
+The Bodhisatta mocked his chaplain for believing that any woman could be trusted to be faithful to just one man and revealed his scheme with the scamp, including what had really happened when he was blindfolded.

 In the Lifetime of the Buddha